spine-tools/Spine-Toolbox/README.md

         conda activate spinetoolbox

+5. Clone either the `master` or `dev` branch onto your computer
-5. cd to Spine Toolbox root directory (the one with requirements.txt)
+6. cd to Spine Toolbox root directory (the one with requirements.txt)

-6. Install requirements using **pip**
+7. Install requirements using **pip**

         pip install -r requirements.txt

-7. If needed, to install the developer requirements run
+8. Run

+        python -m spinetoolbox

+#### Requirements

+Python 3.6 or higher is required.

+See file `setup.py` and `requirements.txt` for packages needed to use Spinetoolbox.

+Additional packages needed for development are listed in `dev-requirements.txt`.
+To install the development requirements, run:

     pip install -r dev-requirements.txt

-### Upgrading Requirements
+#### Upgrading Requirements

+To upgrade all required packages for Spine Toolbox, run

+    pip install --upgrade -r requirements.txt

+You may want to do this occasionally if it has been a long time (i.e. several months) since you first installed the requirements.

+The developer requirements can be updated similarly by running

+    pip install --upgrade -r dev-requirements.txt

 The requirements include two packages (`spinedb_api` and `spine_engine`) developed by the Spine project consortium.
 Since they are developed very actively at the moment, you